-Empower Your Team Using Effective Funnel Visualizations
+Empower Your Team With Effective Funnel Data Visualizations

 In this post, we want to help you choose the right visualization for the goals at hand, empathize with your audience, and understand the assumptions and tradeoffs with each visualization type.